 You’ll fly overnight to Cape Town, which is useful as it means you won’t have to worry about jet lag when you arrive.
-You’ll collect your hire car and drive the short distance to your hotel near the city center.
+You’ll collect your hire car and drive the short distance to your hotel near the city centre.
 You’ve then got the afternoon free to explore Cape Town at your leisure.
 You’ll spend three nights at De Waterkant.

 Today is a full day of exploration in and around Cape Town.
 You can visit Robben Island, the historic prison island that once held the late Nelson Mandela.
 Other options include sightseeing buses around the city and cable car trips to the top of the mountain for wonderful views below.